thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2025-11-10-product-craft.md

 So what about us?

 Maybe the product manager who once obsessed over Jira tickets will now obsess over *how technology and humanity learn from each other*.

-Maybe our new artistry is not in managing backlogs, but in *designing relationships* — between humans, systems, and the values that connect them.
+Maybe our new artistry lies not in managing backlogs, but in *designing relationships* — between humans, systems, and the values that connect them.

 Because at its core, product management has never been about documents, metrics, or rituals.
 It’s about *understanding people*.
 And in this new era, that understanding will matter more than ever.

 Our craft isn’t disappearing; it’s evolving.
-We’re not just building products anymore — we’re building empathy into the systems that will shape how people live, work, and dream.
+We’re not just building products anymore — we’re building empathy into the systems that shape how people live, work, and dream.

 ---